 In addition to facilitating the grading process, automatic feedback can help facilitate student learning experiences.
 A meaningful and purposeful quiz paired with constructive feedback can help learners understand and address their achievement gaps and organize future learning.
 There are multiple ways you could provide feedback on quizzes depending on your learning objectives.
 If the quiz is intended for students to practice and master concepts, you could allow and review multiple attempts of the same quiz.
 In addition a quiz could contain groups of questions drawn randomly from a question bank with the purpose of testing the same concept in different ways.
 The feedback given to students for each of the different ways in which the concept is tested could provide an additional opportunity to build a more complete and robust understanding of the concept being practiced.

 Each of the question types in CourseWorks (Canvas) provides you with the option to enter general, correct, and incorrect question feedback.
 Alternatively, you may wish to provide specific feedback for each of the possible correct and incorrect answer options.
-For information on adding feedback to multiple choice questions see the Canvas Guide on Creating a Multiple Choice Question.
+For information on adding feedback to multiple choice questions, refer to the Canvas Guide on Creating a Multiple Choice Question.
 You may also select the timing to release this feedback.
-You can schedule the release of feedback after each attempt, a good option for practice quizzes with all questions automatically graded, or on a specific date and time, good option for quizzes with all or some manually graded questions.
-To read more about selecting feedback timing, see What options can I set in a quiz? in the Canvas Guides.
+You can schedule the release of feedback after each attempt (a good option for practice quizzes with all questions automatically graded), or on a specific date and time (a good option for quizzes with all or some manually graded questions).
+To read more about selecting feedback timing, refer to What options can I set in a quiz? in the Canvas Guides.
 Whichever option you choose to allow students to view your feedback, it is always a good point of self-reflection for students and helps them move forward in ways that help them succeed.

 I need to standardize grading and feedback among multiple graders